What is bioplastic?

 The industrial sector is the biggest consumer of plastics.
 To this end, the industrial sector has also been a large consumer of bioplastics especially for cosmetic and aggro-food packaging.
 Some of the industries that have benefited from the use of these are as follows:

 According to a PubMed study, plastics contribute one of the highest percentage of waste in the hospitality industry.

 The use of bioplastics to create coffee cups, cutlery and crockery is reducing the negative impact of plastic on the pollution emanating from the hospitality sector.

 Traditionally, primary and secondary packaging has been made using plastic.
-The impact of this form of packaging is best explained in the film plastic nation.
+The Film “Plastic Film Nation” best explains the impact of this form of packaging.

 Bioplastics have provided the solution to this environmental menace by creating biodegradable primary and secondary packaging bags.